JohnDeved/fasting-notes/README.md

   - you should listen to your body. dry lips for example are a typical sign of dehydration.
 - Video "[What happens if you Don't Eat for 44 Days?](https://www.youtube.com/watch?v=pfgM6nfWU-I)"
 - Video "[I Fasted for 5 Days and Walked 7 hours a Day](https://www.youtube.com/watch?v=OcvTfIH-TTQ)"
+- Motivational: Reddit describes a "Woosch" effect.
+  - The name we give to a very common occurrence where you are eating right and doing everything you are supposed to do but no weight loss happens for several days and then all of a sudden, you lose 3-5 lbs. in a single night.

 ## some potential dangers
 - keto-flu can be a problem for beginners.
 What causes it and how to prevent it?